 What is shortfall cover?

-Shortfall cover, also known as gap cover or top-up cover, bridges the gap between the money you still owe on your car, and the amount your insurer pays out ‒ which is based on the value of your car at the time of the claim.
+When you make a claim for the total loss of your car, credit shortfall cover, also known as gap cover or top-up cover, bridges the gap between the money you still owe the bank on your loan, and the amount your insurer pays out – which is based on the current value of your car.

 But why would my insurance pay me less than what I owe on my car?

 The bigger the upfront deposit you give, the smaller your loan will be.
 This usually means that the value of your car is higher than that of your loan.
-Whereas if you make a smaller or no deposit, the opposite is true — the value of your loan is likely to be higher than the value of your car, which will put you at risk for a shortfall.
+If you choose to make a small or no deposit, the opposite is true — the value of your loan is likely to be higher than the value of your car, which will put you at risk for a shortfall.

 Having a long repayment term means that your loan amount decreases slowly, increasing the risk that the value of your car will depreciate quicker than your loan.

-So the longer the term of your loan, the bigger the potential ‘gap’ between what you owe and the value of your car, and the greater the need for shortfall cover.
+So, the longer the term of your loan, the greater the potential 'gap' between what you owe and the value of your car, and the greater the need for shortfall cover.

-If you have bought a new car, then you’ve probably heard that new cars decrease in value faster than older cars.
+If you’ve just bought a new car, then you’ve probably heard that these cars decrease in value faster than older cars.
 For this reason, the risk of a shortfall will always be higher for new cars, as the gap between what you owe and what your car is worth can be quite significant, especially early on in your loan term.

 Some insurers insure cars at market or trade value.
-At Naked, we insure cars at their retail value, but other insurers might also give you the option to insure your car at (the lower) market value or (the even lower) trade value.
+At Naked, we insure cars at their retail value, but other insurers might rather insure your car at (the lower) market value or (the even lower) trade value.
 Opting for a lower insured value increases your potential for a shortfall.

 The higher the interest rate charged, the greater the potential for a shortfall.
 Why?
 Because this reduces the rate at which you repay your loan and the slower you repay your loan, the greater the shortfall risk if something were to happen to your car.